What happens to your email after you hit "send"? How many people read it or click the links inside it?

 Contact level data

-You can drill down into more details.
-Find out more about Contact level data reports.
+You can drill down into more details about your email campaigns.
+Find out more about Contact level dashboards.